alxyng/queue/README.md

 ## Usage

-To create a queueable struct, include the `queue_handle_t qh` member in your struct.
+To create a queueable struct, include the `queue_handle qh` member in your struct.

 Before using QUEUE_PUSH, ensure that the queue struct is set to NULL, this is